 Course reserves and textbooks

 You can find course materials and textbooks at the front desk of the Tisch, Music, and SMFA libraries.
 We loan them out for a shorter period of time than other books to ensure that everyone has a chance to use them.
 Just let the staff member at the desk know the class and the name of the book or other material you're looking for.

 Many professors work with the libraries to ensure that materials for courses are freely available to borrow.
 If you're not sure whether materials for your course are available, check your syllabus, your Canvas reading list, or with your professor to identify which textbooks or other resources are available at the library.
 You can also search for course materials in JumboSearch.
 Learn more about textbooks and course reserves at the libraries.

 Studying in the library

 Tisch Library has a variety of more and less quiet spaces where you can study, with plenty of tables, soft seating, and carrels.
 We also have group study rooms, which are reservable through the Tufts reservation system.
 Learn more about studying in the library.

 Use our floorplans to find out where the nearest elevators, restrooms (including gender-neutral restrooms), water fountains, and books are.

 Staff at the Tisch, Music and SMFA libraries are here to support and assist you as you conduct research and complete your coursework at Tufts.
 We can't overstate this enough: we are here to help you, so please reach out if you have any questions!
 Our staff members have expertise in a variety of areas, including: finding information and data, organizing your research materials, sharing your research and scholarship, creating multimedia projects, and more!
 See our list of helpful resources for getting started with your research.

-If you're working on a specialized research project, see our Ask a subject specialist page to find out who has expertise in your area or discipline, and feel free to reach out to them!
+If you're working on a specialized research project, see our Connect with a librarian page to find out who has expertise in your area or discipline, and feel free to reach out to them!